 Nearly 90 participants attended the Structured Dialogue.
 This included delegates from 14 countries, representatives from 14 GCF Accredited Entities as well as several observer institutions.

-The Structured Dialogue was organized in partnership with the Government of Belize and the Caribbean Community Climate Change Centre (CCCCC).
+The Structured Dialogue was organised in partnership with the Government of Belize and the Caribbean Community Climate Change Centre (CCCCC).